The 8 Best Proofreading Courses for Editors and Writers

 💰 Cost: $199.
 Sign up here.

-Brought to you by the editors and managers at Scribendi, a service which employs many part-time editors, this boot camp program offers insight into what employers would expect from a proofreader.
+Brought to you by the editors and managers at Scribendi, a service that employs many part-time editors, this boot camp program offers insight into what employers expect from a proofreader.
 From linguistic knowledge to digital competency, there is a lesson for every aspect of being a proofreader in this course.
 It’s in-depth, no doubt, and it requires a bit of time investment, but you’ll get a solid start to your career upon completing the program.

 Kickstart Your Freelance Editor & Proofreader Career on Upwork (Skillshare)

 🎯Perfect for: those who want to know about freelance work

 💰 Cost: Lesson transcripts available for free.
 Sign up here.

 In 22 bite-sized lessons, Duncan Koerber shares his insights into becoming a freelance editor and proofreader on Upwork.
 While it does not come with a certificate, this course covers plenty of tricky issues related to being a freelancer — from how to find proofreading jobs and how to make sure you get paid, to understanding personal finance.
 He still touches on editing philosophies and what editing tools you should master, but those are more like additions to the nuggets of wisdom on managing your independent work.